- First block mined at 11PM EST, 18th January 2014

 - InstantSend allows for near-instant transactions.
 Dash InstantSend transactions are fully confirmed within two seconds.

-- Governance and Treasury allows stakeholders in Dash to determine the direction of the project and devotes 10% of the block reward to development of the project and ecosystem (as of May 2018, our annual budget exceeds $30 million).
+- Governance and Treasury allows stakeholders in Dash to determine the direction of the project and devotes 10% of the block reward to development of the project and ecosystem.

 - Dash Evolution will make using cryptocurrency as easy as using PayPal.

-Masternode owners must have possession of 1000 DASH, which they prove by signing a message and broadcasting to the network.
-Those coins can be moved at any time, but moving them will cause the masternode to fall out of queue and stop earning rewards.
+Masternode owners must have possession of 1000 DASH, which they prove by signing a message included in a special transaction written to the blockchain.
+The Dash can be moved or spent at any time, but doing so will cause the masternode to fall out of queue and stop earning rewards.
 Masternode users are also given voting rights on proposals.
 Each masternode has one vote and this vote can be used on budget proposals or important decisions that affect Dash.

-Masternodes cost money and effort to host so they are paid a percentage of the block reward as an incentivize.
-With current masternode numbers and rewards, masternodes earn approximately a 8% return on 1000 Dash (which means 6.97 Dash or USD1360 in July 2017) for the year of 2017.
+Masternodes cost money and effort to host so they are paid a percentage of the block reward as an incentive.
+Because only one masternode is paid in each block, the frequency of the payment can vary, as well as the value of the Dash paid out.
 This tool shows a live calculation of masternode earnings.
-These rewards decrease by 7% each year, but the rising value of Dash may offset these reductions.
-As a matter of fact, masternodes were receiving 140 Dash per month at the beginning of 2016, but this was actually less money than today: USD600 per month.
+These rewards decrease by 7% each year, together with the block reward.
 There is also the possibility for masternodes to earn money from fees in the future.

 PrivateSend gives you true financial privacy by obscuring the origins of your funds.
 All the Dash in your wallet is comprised of different “inputs”, which you can think of as separate, discrete coins.
-PrivateSend uses an innovative process to mix your inputs with the inputs of two other people, without having your coins ever leave your wallet.
+PrivateSend uses an innovative process to mix your inputs with the inputs of at least two other people in a single transaction, so the value in Dash never leaves your wallet.
 You retain control of your money at all times.

 You can view a practical guide to use PrivateSend here.